margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> so that people can take home something to read in a chair.

 And at the end of the day, she locks up the place,
-<br> making sure no one can break into the special space.
+<br> making sure no one can break into this special space.

 <br>